5 min read

 ML and AI (Machine Learning and Artificial Intelligence)

-The benefits of automating processes in laboratories combined with modern IT technologies are far beyond just making actions and collecting data.
+The benefits of automating processes in laboratories combined with modern IT technologies are far beyond just taking actions and collecting data.
 Not to mention better waste management, more efficient power management, saving space, etc, the technology enables brand new applications such as predicting the outcome of a process before it ends or helping in designing the “golden batch”.
 With machine learning, we are now able to analyze many factors influencing the process and insights that have never been possible before.
-With Artificial Intelligence it becomes possible to just specify the needed compounds and the process will be designed by AI.
+With Artificial Intelligence it becomes possible to specify the needed compounds and the process will be designed by AI.

 The ultimate goal of these changes will be establishing a dark factory, or to be more precise — Dark Laboratory, where no human interaction will be needed anymore.
 This concept might sound like a distant future, but in fact, we are getting closer to it at a faster pace each day.
 Many technologies are being developed towards this solution.
 Whether it is about common standards, design, concepts, and a general understanding of processes in laboratories.
+Check out our case studies about digital lab automation!

 The general direction of where this is going becomes clear — to minimize the gap between a concept born in man’s mind and the possibility to implement it in the physical world.